oceaneLIU/GABoost/readme.md

 # GABoost

 This is a Python implementation of the paper:
-> GABoost Is You All Need: Graph Alignment Boosting via Local Optimum Escape
+> GABoost: Graph Alignment Boosting via Local Optimum Escape

 ## Datasets